w3f/polkadot-wiki/docs/learn/learn-wasm.md

 large-scale event.
 By deploying Wasm on-chain and having nodes auto-enact the new logic at a certain block height, upgrades can be small, isolated, and very specific.

+As a result of storing the Runtime as part of the state, the Runtime code itself becomes state sensitive and calls to Runtime can change the Runtime code itself.
+Therefore the Polkadot Host needs to always make sure to provide the Runtime corresponding to the state in which the entrypoint has been called.

 ## Resources

 - [WebAssembly.org](https://webassembly.org/) - WebAssembly homepage that contains a link to the